lambda-dom/trisagion/docs/readme.md

 As we will see in the next section, the monoid law that we will use in the library, embodying the short-circuiting accumulation strategy, is idempotent.

 [^8]: See [Theorems for Free!](https://dl.acm.org/doi/pdf/10.1145/99370.99404).

+## A. 4.
+On Errors.

+As discussed in [The Alternative Typeclass](#a-3-4-3-the-alternative-typeclass), the `Alternative` typeclass requires a `Monoid e` constraint on the error type `e` that determines how errors combine, or as we termed, the error accumulation strategy.